fauno/certificado.sutty.nl/_en/2020-07-24-sutty-adds-hidden-sites-with-tor.markdown

 As always, everything we develop is free and anti-fascist software.

 If you like our work, we invite you to help us support it by making a [contribution](https://donaciones.sutty.nl/en/) or [hiring us](index.html#contact) to develop a project.
-We can also convert an existing site, both its design and content, to Sutty, adding our characterizing security, speed, and other features.
+We can also convert an existing site, both its design and content, to Sutty, adding our characterizing security, speed, and other features :)

-\:)

 ## What still needs to be done